TheSwanFactory/hclang/LANGUAGE.md

   ; ( 1 > 5 ) ?
 100 : 10
   # 10

-Note that this requires that applying nil to anything other than a closure has no effect.
+Note that this implies that applying nil to anything other than a closure has no effect.

 ### Iterators

-We use '|' for map, in homage to the UNIX pipeline.
+We use `|` for map, in homage to the UNIX pipeline.

     ; [1, 2, 3] | { _ + 1 }
     # [2, 3, 4]

+  Similarly, we use `&` for reduce:

+      ; [1, 2, 3] & { . + _ }
+      # 6

-# TODO: Under Construction
+# Appendices

+## Appendix I. On Turing Completeness

+Turing undecidability, like Godelian incompleteness, starts by assuming "basic arithmetic" (add, substract, multiply, divide) -- i.e. the Peano Axioms.
+However, this glosses over the fact that division is a "type violation", and can't be fully represented using the same data structures as for addition and substraction.

+We believe that a better starting point for modeling computation are the Presburger Axioms.
+These give up multiplication and division as first-class operations (though you can emulate them to some extent using repeated addition and subtraction, respectively).
+The big win, though, is that Presburger arithmetic is both consistent **and** complete.
+This eliminates the halting problem, and massively simplifies analyses (though it may restrict what is possible).

+Instead of Turing completeness, we prefer to focus on "Circuit Universality" (a la Scott Aaronson): the ability to represent the effect of any Boolean circuit, including multiple levels of abstraction above them.